waqas-git/NavigationRouterExample/README.md

 ```

+## Future Enhancements

+**Add deep-linking support.**

+- Include more advanced use cases like modal navigation or tabbed navigation.
+- Implement unit tests for router and ViewModels.

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests or raise issues.

 ## Prerequisites
 - **iOS Version:** The project targets iOS 16 and above.
 - **Swift Version:** Requires Swift 5.0 or later.